surroundaustralia/surroundaustralia.com/pages/catprez.md

 CatPrez is used for two domain catalogues:

 1. [Profiles Catalogue](https://profcat.conneg.info) - a general-purpose catalogue of *profiles*, that is, specifications defined according to the [Profiles Vocabulary](https://w3c.github.io/dx-prof/prof/)
-2. [DGGS Catalogue](https://cat.dggs.org) - a listing of information assets relevant to the [OGC](https://www.ogc.org) 's [Testbed 16 Discrete Gloabl Grid](https://portal.ogc.org/files/?artifact_id=91644#DGGS) experiments
+2. [DGGS Catalogue](https://cat.dggs.org) - a listing of information assets relevant to the [OGC](https://www.ogc.org) 's [Testbed 16 Discrete Global Grid](https://portal.ogc.org/files/?artifact_id=91644#DGGS) experiments

 ## I want it!

-Instances of CatPrez can be deployed for prectically any cataloguing purpose.
+Instances of CatPrez can be deployed for practically any cataloguing purpose.
 Please [Contact Us](/contact) to find out more.